-If you raised an issue during testing that was not satisfactorily resolved, you may request an incident investigation.
+If you reported a problem during testing that was not satisfactorily resolved you may request an incident investigation.

 What incident investigation requests will be considered?

-- A technical problem with the computer (hardware or software) or issues with equipment.
+- A technical problem with the computer (hardware or software) or problems with equipment.

 - Significant disruption caused by another user of the test centre.